Our Goal: Creating Inclusive Schools that Foster Respect and Acceptance

 Special Olympics Unified Champion Schools engages schools to climates of inclusion, acceptance, respect, and human dignity for all students with and without intellectual disabilities.

 Special Olympics Unified Champion Schools® builds on Special Olympics’ values, principles, practices, experiences and impacts to shape a generation that welcomes everyone.
 The Unified Champion Schools® approach incorporates three pillars of Special Olympics programs including: Unified Sports®, Inclusive Youth Leadership, Whole School Engagement, and related activities, while enhancing the youth experience and empowering them to be change agents in their communities.
 This requires a shift in current programs and paradigms from a focus on events to committing to a movement advocating for youth as leaders.
 This programming promotes social inclusion in schools to ensure special education and general education students are equitably engaged.
 Teachers and students are encouraged to collaborate and create supportive classrooms, activities and opportunities.
+For more information, check out our brand new Unified Champion Schools Toolkit by clicking here!

 Special Olympics Unified Sports® is an education and sports based strategy powered by an engaged youth community that increases athletic and leadership opportunities for students with and without intellectual disabilities, while creating communities of acceptance for all.
 In Unified Sports®, teams are made up of people of similar age and ability, which makes practices more fun and games more challenging and exciting for all.
 Having sport in common is just one more way that preconceptions and false ideas are swept away.
 At no cost to any athletes to join or participate, Unified Sports® is available for all ages, school based community based and other day or private programs.
 The following are different options of how Unified Sports® is facilitated within Unified Champion Schools®: